-- PSY 7605 LGBT-Affirmative Substance Abuse Treatment (2 units)
+- PSY 7605 LGBT-Affirmative Substance Abuse Treatment (2 or 3 units*)

-- LGBT Issues in Education (Pre-K through High School) (2 units)
+- LGBT Issues in Education (Pre-K through High School) (2 or 3 units*)

-- LGBT Health and Medical Issues (2 units)
+- LGBT Health and Medical Issues (2 or 3 units*)

-- LGBT Issues in Higher Education (Colleges and Universities) (2 units, Fall 2011)
+- LGBT Issues in Higher Education (Colleges and Universities) (2 or 3 units*)

-- LGBT Legal and Forensic Issues (2 units)
+- LGBT Legal and Forensic Issues (2 or 3 units*)

-- LGBT Public Policy/Advocacy (Local, State, National, and International Levels) (2 units)
+- LGBT Public Policy/Advocacy (Local, State, National, and International Levels) (2 or 3 units*)

 *Electives can be taken as 2-unit or 3-unit courses, depending on the student’s program curriculum and other individual needs.